karlchvojka/docker_reactjs_template_2022/README.md

 The application has been pre-configured for a dev based Docker image.

+This project now runs inside docker containers, and also runs a base gitlab ci/cd.

+NOTE: The Test Job has been commented out within .gitlab-ci.yml.
+This was done because there are no tests built into this template at this point.
+It can be uncommented and used once npm run test actually does something.

 ## Requirements
 Make sure you are running the following:
 Node v18.7.0+